vinograd47/opencv-hal-proposal/README.md

 HAL Layer is a thin С++ wrapper for HAL API (actually, it is a part of `core` module).
 It is used to hide differences between modes and provide simple API for OpenCV modules.
+It is a private interface and it is used only inside OpenCV.
 It is designed to be as small as possible to avoid overhead from this layer.
 This wrappers are generated automatically from `hal_interface.h` header by scripts.